 This governing board (existing within the Student Government) helps to provide services and programs, and review issues for the approximately 1,100 students enrolled within NTID (the National Technical Institute for the Deaf) and RIT.

-OUTspoken is a Major Student Organization representing LGBTQ students and our allies on campus.
+OUTspoken is a Representative Student Organization representing LGBTQ students and our allies on campus.
 We work within Student Government to empower gender and sexual diverse students, to educate the RIT community at large on LGBTQ issues, and to represent the needs and concerns faced by LGBTQ students and allies.

 WITR is an FM radio station operated by RIT students.
 It is licensed by the Federal Communications Commission as a noncommercial, educational station.
 It is also licensed to be on the air 24 hours a day with a power of 910 watts, which covers the Rochester area.